-How Do I Use the Tag Anchor Property in 16.2?
+How Do I Use the Anchor and Var Properties in 16.2?

 In version 16.2 and later, the new Tag anchor property allows users to specify after what Tag they would like their chart or bitmap to be processed in Excel or PowerPoint.
 Version 16.2 moved from working with charts and bitmaps in Excel and PowerPoint templates as Text Tags, to rendering those Tags as discrete Office objects in the template.
 With this change, users needed a way to specify whether they want their charts and bitmaps to appear inside or outside of ForEach Tag loops, and when they should be rendered in conditionals (If Tags).
-The anchor property solves this problem.
+The new anchor and var properties solve this problem.

 I have set up this template with a simple ForEach loop and an Out Tag whose select will be an image specified in a Set Tag.
 As the example is set up right now, the Out Tag appears in the same cell as a ForEach Tag.
 In this case, even without setting the anchor property, we will get our expected output: the image will be output once for each loop in the ForEach Tag.
 Let’s try it out.